timotheus/ebaysdk-python/README.rst

 This SDK is a dead-simple, programatic inteface into the eBay APIs.
 It simplifies development and cuts development time by standerizing calls, response processing, error handling, debugging across the Finding, Shopping, Merchandising, & Trading APIs.

-In order to use eBay aspects of this utility you must first register with eBay to get your `eBay Developer Site`_ (see the ebay.yaml for a way to easily tie eBay credentials to the SDK) Finding Services.

 Support ...TBD

 Quick Example::